-I use my plastic bags as bin liners.
+▶ I use my plastic bags as bin liners.
 What should I use instead?

 Most kitchen waste bins have their own internal removable waste 'bucket', which doesn't really need to be lined with a plastic bag.
 When the internal 'bucket' is full, just take it out and tip the waste into your green wheelie bin.
 Give the bucket a quick hose out and tip the water on the garden.
 Lining the bin with waste newspaper will also help.
-Or check out TOMbaq for a reusable bin liner option.